Adil-Bee200/financial-sentiment-agent/README.md

 This project watches a portfolio of major US equities, pulls financial news every day, and scores how positive or negative the coverage is using OpenAI.
 Results land in PostgreSQL, roll up into daily sentiment trends, and can trigger alerts when sentiment or article volume spikes.

-On the read side, a FastAPI backend serves the data and a React dashboard lets you explore sentiment gauges, charts, recent articles, and pipeline status for each ticker.
+On the read side, a FastAPI backend serves the data and a React dashboard lets you explore sentiment gauges, 7-day rolling sentiment, charts, recent articles, and pipeline status for each ticker.

 **Pipeline flow:**